Introduction

 - Adaptable to any screen size.
 The PWA may be used on any screen size, and all content is available at any viewport size.

-- Provides a personalised offline page.
+- Provides a personalized offline page.
 When users are offline, staying in a PWA gives a more seamless experience than returning to the default browser’s offline page.

 - It is installable.
 Users who install or add apps to their devices are more likely to use those apps.